Wickham, Western Australia: History

 The town's first permanent buildings were completed in 1970 by Robe to support its iron-ore mine at Pannawonica, and pelletising plant and shiploading at Cape Lambert.
 The majority of the residences and facilities in town are owned by Rio Tinto.
 Wickham was originally a closed company town but from 1980 has been jointly administered by Robe and the Shire of Roebourne.
-In August 2000 Rio Tinto acquired a majority interest in the Robe River Iron Associates joint venture and in 2012 established a new Wickham South subdivision that included 212 new dwellings, 25 residential lots, and 198 new FIFO accommodation units.
+In August 2000 Rio Tinto acquired a majority interest in the Robe River Iron Associates joint venture and in 2012 established a new Wickham South subdivision that included 212 new dwellings, 25 residential lots, and 198 new fly-in fly-out accommodation units.